 The next line is:

-It’s not like there’s a self-established mind waiting somewhere off stage, and now it comes onto the stage, does the scene, it makes an appearance, and then it goes off on the other side of the stage and takes a rest.
-That mind, that mental activity giving rise to appearances, is not sitting inside the karmic tendency, inside the karmic seed, waiting to come out.
-And then given the proper circumstances it comes out, does its thing (in terms of manifest, makes the appearance), and then goes back in some sort of aftermath into the tendency, waiting for the next set of circumstances that will cause something similar to arise: another incident of being disappointed or getting angry or not showing up – these sort of things.
+It’s not like there’s a self-established mind waiting somewhere off stage, and now it comes onto the stage, does the scene by performing its function of giving rise to an appearance, and then goes off on the other side of the stage and takes a rest.
+To put this in terms of the refutation of the standard Chittamatra assertion, the mind, that mental activity giving rise to appearances, is not sitting inside a karmic tendency, a so-called “karmic seed,” already determined as to what appearance it will give rise to and just waiting to come out.
+Then, when given the proper circumstances, it comes out, performs its function, and then goes back into the tendency, waiting for the next set of circumstances that will cause it to come out again and give rise to something similar: another incident of being disappointed or getting angry or not showing up – these sorts of things.

 The third line:

 The opponent itself liberates itself in its own place.